fullstackreact/30-days-of-react/07-lifecycle.md

 Now, we'll want to make an HTTP request when the component itself is getting ready to be mounted (or just after it mounts).
 By defining the function `componentWillMount()` (or `componentDidMount()`) in our component, React runs the method just before it mounts in the DOM.
 This is a perfect spot for us to add a `GET` request.

-Let's update the `Content` component with the request to the github api.
+Let's update the `Content` component with the request to the GitHub API.
 Since we'll only want to display a small list, let's take the latest four events.

-> We've stored a static JSON file of github data that we'll load directly from source here (we'll get back to making AJAX requests in a few days) using promises.
+> We've stored a static JSON file of GitHub data that we'll load directly from source here using promises (we'll get back to making AJAX requests in a few days).
 For now, let's focus on how we'll implement updating our component with new data:

 ```javascript
 class Content extends React.Component {